barisberisbek/barisberisbek/README.md

 👨‍💻  I'm a computer engineering candidate passionate about contributing to open-source, creating technology to elevate people, and building community.

-🏢  I am currently seeking an internship opportunity in mobile app & game development.
+🏢  I am currently seeking an internship opportunity in mobile development

 📩  You can reach me at barisberisbex@gmail.com